Lebanon

 Treat forum quotes as snapshots—scenes shift with each economic and political cycle.

-- Do get explicit, sober consent; keep intimacy private.
+- Get explicit, sober consent; keep intimacy private.

-- Do understand family influence—meeting parents often signals serious intent.
+- Understand family influence—meeting parents often signals serious intent.

-- Do respect house rules and neighbors; sound carries in older buildings.
+- Respect house rules and neighbors; sound carries in older buildings.

 - Don't assume Western norms everywhere—rural/traditional settings are more conservative.